 Except with the consent of Council, a Councillor may only move one amendment per Agenda item.

-An amendment to a motion before Council must relate to the specific words to be deleted, altered or inserted and cannot be a direct negative of the motion.
+An amendment to a motion before Council must relate to the specific words to be deleted, altered or inserted.

 When a Councillor moves an amendment to a motion, the Chairperson will ask: